-Before deciding on what terms they will offer you a mortgage loan, lenders must know two things about you: whether you can repay the loan, and your willingness to repay the loan.
+Before they decide on the terms of your mortgage loan (which they base on their risk), lenders must discover two things about you: your ability to repay the loan, and if you are willing to pay it back.
 To assess your ability to pay back the loan, they look at your income and debt ratio.
-In order to assess your willingness to repay the mortgage loan, they look at your credit score.
+To calculate your willingness to repay the mortgage loan, they look at your credit score.

 Your credit score comes from your repayment history.
 They don't consider income or personal characteristics.
 Fair Isaac invented FICO specifically to exclude demographic factors.
-Credit scoring was invented as a way to take into account only what was relevant to a borrower's likelihood to repay the lender.
+Credit scoring was invented as a way to take into account solely that which was relevant to a borrower's likelihood to repay a loan.

-Past delinquencies, derogatory payment behavior, debt level, length of credit history, types of credit and the number of inquiries are all calculated into credit scoring.
-Your score considers positive and negative information in your credit report.
-Late payments count against you, but a record of paying on time will raise it.
+Deliquencies, derogatory payment behavior, current debt level, length of credit history, types of credit and the number of credit inquiries are all calculated into credit scores.
+Your score comes from the good and the bad of your credit history.
+Late payments will lower your score, but establishing or reestablishing a good track record of making payments on time will raise your score.

-At Reliance Mortgage Service, Inc, we answer questions about Credit reports every day.
+Reliance Mortgage Service, Inc can answer questions about credit reports and many others.
 Call us at 562 320-0510.